strapi/strapi/CONTRIBUTING.md

 #### Type

-The types are based on our GitHub label:
+The types are based on our GitHub label, here are a subset:

 - `fix` – When fixing an issue.
 - `chore` – When doing some cleanup, working on tooling, some refactoring. (usually reserved for **internal** work)
 - `doc` – When writing documentation.
 - `feat` – When working on a feature.

+You can see the complete list [here](https://github.com/strapi/strapi/blob/1cb6f95889ccaad897759cfa14d2804adeaeb7ee/.commitlintrc.ts#L11).

 #### Subject